Vicellous Reon Shannon

-Vicellous Reon Shannon (born April 11, 1971) is an American actor known for his portrayal of Lesra Martin in the 1999 film The Hurricane, and Keith Palmer, the son of presidential candidate David Palmer in the Fox television series 24.
+Vicellous Reon Shannon (born April 11, 1971) is an American actor known for his portrayal of Lesra Martin in the 1999 film The Hurricane, and of Keith Palmer in the Fox television series 24.
 Shannon also appeared in the 2006 film Annapolis.

 Background

-Shannon was born in Memphis, Tennessee and raised in Orange County, California.
+Shannon was born in Memphis, Tennessee, and raised in Orange County, California.
 He was a promising high school baseball player until he was sidelined by a severely injured hamstring.
-As a result, he took an interest in acting and began taking the two-hour bus ride to Laguna Beach where he studied drama, performing chores at the facility in lieu of tuition.
+As a result, he took an interest in acting and began taking the two-hour bus ride to Laguna Niguel, where he studied drama, performing chores at the facility in lieu of tuition.
 His breakthrough role came a few years later in the television series Dangerous Minds.

 Personal life

 He has two daughters, Sierra (b.
 2000) and Serena (b.
 2003).